pgalonza/Profile/content/en/about.md

 I am currently working as a DevOps engineer.
 My task is to support the project at all stages of its life cycle.
 In addition, I act as a mentor and train interns.
 I like to share my knowledge and experience with other people, helping them develop.
 To keep up with the latest trends and techniques, I actively read technical literature, attend conferences and meetups, and take courses.
 This allows me to get inspired and find new ideas for my work.

-In addition, I am interested in information security(DevSevOps, Application Security) and SRE.
+In addition, I am interested in information security(DevSevOps, Application Security), SRE, Arhitecture.

 ## Skills